Mikejo5000/vsts-docs-pr/docs/report/powerbi/overview.md

 ---
 title: Power BI integration overview
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: Describes the different integration options you can use to connect to Power BI to access the Analytics Service for Visual Studio Team Services ms.assetid: 8026A5ED-CD58-417A-913F-72A20272E7DC ms.prod: devops ms.technology: devops-analytics
+description: Describes the different integration options you can use to connect to Power BI to access the Analytics Service for Azure DevOps ms.assetid: 8026A5ED-CD58-417A-913F-72A20272E7DC ms.prod: devops ms.technology: devops-analytics